The coalescent structure of Galton-Watson trees in varying environments: Introduction and main results

 where $f\circ g$ denotes the composition of $f$ with $g$.
-By differentiating the previous expression with respect to $s$, we obtain
+By differentiating the previous expression with respect to $s$ and evaluating at $s=1$, we obtain

-where $\mu_0:=1$\ and for any $n\geq 1$,
+where $\mu_0:=1$\ and, for any $n\geq 1$,

-where Var$\left[\cdot\right]$ denotes the variance.
-For further details about GWVEs, we refer to the monograph of Kersting and Vatutin \cite{kersting2017discrete}.
+where Var$\left[\cdot\right]$ denotes the variance under $\p$.
+For more details, we refer the reader to \cite{kersting2017discrete}.

 As we mentioned before, we require some knowledge on the long-term behaviour of a specific class of GWVE.
-GWVEs may behave in an extraordinary manner unknown for ordinary GW processes (like possessing multiple rates of growth, see for instance MacPhee and Schuh \cite{macphee1983galton}), that we will exclude in our study.
-As explained by Kersting \cite{kersting2020unifying}, these exotic possibilities can be precluded by certain uniform $L_2$-integrability conditions which is not very easy to verify.
-Instead, here we assume a much simpler condition
+GWVEs may behave quite differently to standard GW processes, such as possessing multiple rates of growth, see e.g. MacPhee and Schuh \cite{macphee1983galton}, but we will not consider such cases here.
+As explained by Kersting \cite{kersting2020unifying}, these strange behaviours can be excluded by the following condition: for every $\epsilon>0$, there is a finite constant $c_\epsilon$ such that for all $n\ge 1$

+According to Kersting \cite{kersting2020unifying}, a GWVE is known as \emph{regular} if it satisfies Condition \eqref{eq_cond_kersting}.
+In what follows, we always consider regular GWVE.

+However, directly verifying Condition \eqref{eq_cond_kersting} can be difficult so, as suggested by Kersting \cite{kersting2020unifying}, one may alternatively use the following mild third moment condition: there exists $ c>0$ such that

-which, according to Kersting \cite[Proposition 2]{kersting2020unifying}, implies the aforementioned $L_2$-integrability conditions.
-As it is explained in \cite{kersting2020unifying}, Condition \eqref{eq_cond_mild} is rather mild and it is satisfied by most common probability distributions, for instance the Poisson, binomial, geometric, hypergeometric, and negative binomial distributions.
-Random variables that are almost surely uniformly bounded by a constant also satisfy such condition.
-We say that a GWVE is regular if it satisfies Condition \eqref{eq_cond_mild}.
+which, according to Kersting \cite[Proposition 2]{kersting2020unifying}, implies condition \eqref{eq_cond_kersting}.
+As it is explained in \cite{kersting2020unifying}, Condition \eqref{eq_cond_mild} is easier to verify and many common distributions satisfy it, e.g. binomial, geometric, hypergeometric, Poisson, and negative binomial distributions and also random variables that are almost surely uniformly bounded by a constant.

-It turns out that under Condition \eqref{eq_cond_mild}, the behaviour of a GWVE is essentially dictated by two sequences $(\mu_n, n\geq 0)$ and $(a_n^{(e)}, n\geq 0)$; where, given a varying environment $e$,
+It turns out that under Condition \eqref{eq_cond_kersting}, the behaviour of a GWVE is basically determined by the following two sequences $(\mu_n, n\geq 0)$ and $(a_n^{(e)}, n\geq 0)$; where, given a varying environment $e$,

-With both sequences, the family of regular GWVE can be classified into four separate classes: {\it subcritical, critical, supercritical and asymptotically degenerate}.
+With both sequences in hand, regular GWVEs can be classified into four distinct classes: {\it subcritical, critical, supercritical and asymptotically degenerate}.
 In the latter, the process may freeze in a positive state.
 For complete details about such classification, we refer to \cite{kersting2020unifying}.
 According to \cite[Theorems 1 and 4]{kersting2020unifying}, a regular GWVE is \emph{critical} if and only if

 In this case, the process becomes extinct a.s. and

 As it was noted by Kersting \cite{kersting2020unifying} and Cardona and Palau \cite{CardonaPalau}, for a critical GWVE the so-called {\it Yaglom's} limit exists, that is